-- If you’re using tweezers, pull the tick out slowly and steadily.
+- If you’re using tweezers, pull the tick out slowly and steadily .
 With continual pressure, the tick will release eventually, but the process may take a few minutes.
-A pair of tick twisters and a tick key are specific tools that make tick removal easy but you must remain cautious and careful not to twist or jerk a tick violently as this will dislodge its mouthparts and lead to infection.
+A pair of tick twisters and a tick key are special tools that make tick removal easy.
+However, you must remain cautious and careful not to twist or jerk a tick violently as this can dislodge its mouthparts and lead to infection.

 - Disinfect the bite area and your hands.